ericjgagnon/ericjgagnon.com/README.md

 # ericjgagnon.com still a work in progress
-A blog for business and fun make with [Sculpin](https://sculpin.io/), a static site generator.
+A blog for business and fun made with [Sculpin](https://sculpin.io/), a static site generator.